HTCheater/Il2CppExplorer/README.md

 Run if you need [explorer.getLibStart](#explorergetLibStart) before you called either explorer.editFunction or explorer.patchLib

 ### explorer.readString(addr)
 Read string at desired address.
-If string length is too large, returns nil.
+If string length is too large, returns empty string.
 You can modify maximum length in [explorer.maxStringLength](#explorermaxStringLength) field.
 If you want to read non-ASCII characters, you should check out [explorer.setAlphabet](#explorersetalphabetstr)
 **Parameters:**
 1st parameter is a pointer to String instance
 **Example:**